Tonkin snub-nosed monkey: Status

-Conservation Efforts
+Conservation efforts

 Fauna & Flora International has been focused on making an impact to the Tonkin snub-nosed monkey population.
 In order to protect the two largest known populations, located in Khau Ca in Vietnam and in a forest fragment near the border of China, Fauna & Flora International has been working with local communities to spread awareness about the species and monitor its habitat.
 Vietnamese authorities were also brought on to the plan to ensure that the Khau Ca forest was formally protected, with population size increasing and stabilizing since these efforts have been made.
 The Tonkin snub-nosed monkey has been receiving awareness about its critical endangerment, but there is still much to be done to secure its stability and survival.

-The Tonkin snub-nosed monkey is also listed in Appendix I of the Convention of International Trade in Endangered Species (CITES) and is protected under the Vietnamese law, which prohibits the capture, killing, and trade of this species.
+The Tonkin snub-nosed monkey is also listed in Appendix I of the Convention on International Trade in Endangered Species (CITES) and is protected under the Vietnamese law, which prohibits the capture, killing, and trade of this species.
 However, these laws are not very effective towards the species and are largely ignored and difficult to enforce.

 Two other conservation areas, the Du Gia Nature Reserve and Cham Chu Nature Reserve, were also instituted to protect the Tonkin snub-nosed monkey population and its habitat in those areas, yet hunting still occurs within these "protected" areas.

 Conservationists have stressed the importance of local community engagement in order to better the status of the Tonkin snub-nosed monkey.
 Conservationists know that if locals continue to struggle to earn a living, it will cause their socioeconomic standards to remain low and awareness and education about the Tonkin snub-nosed monkey will have no effect on its conservation status.
 To counter this problem, conservationists have come up with innovations to educate local residents about the species and help them with their living.
 These innovations include providing training and employment to local residents as a way to ensure their support of the cause.
 Offering residents positions and roles in helping their environment and the Tonkin snub-nosed species will help further ensure that there is a chance of improvement and survival of this critically endangered species.

 On July 21, 2022, Fauna & Flora International and the People's Committee of Ha Giang signed a memorandum of acknowledging the conservation of the Tonkin snub-nosed monkey and other flora species in the area of the Ha Giang province during 2022-2027.
 The two sides will conduct scientific research regarding the habitats, behaviors, and populations of the monkey and flora species, will recover and expand their forest habitat, prevent and reduce human-related threats to the species, apply advanced technologies to conservation and awareness improvement, and help with capacity building for those involved in the biodiversity conservation.
 This is a first step towards community involvement in the conservation of the Tonkin snub-nosed monkey.
 The two organizations involved will establish a sustainable financial mechanism for forest conservation through community facilitation and payment for forest environmental services and those related to it.